David Michaud: Bellator MMA/Legacy Fighting Alliance

-On July 10, 2018, it was announced that Michaud had signed a contract with Bellator.
+A significant career move was announced in July 2018 when Michaud signed a contract with Bellator.
 He faced Corey Davis at Bellator 204 on August 17, 2018 and won the fight via knockout in the first round.
+Michaud continued this momentum against Fernando Gonzalez Trevino at Combate Americas- Mexico vs. USA in October 2018, earning a TKO victory in the second round.

 Michaud faced future UFC fighter Christian Aguilera on February 2, 2019 at LFA 59.
 He won the bout via TKO in the second round.